dy-sh/imgui-poco-messenger/README.md

 To build the client, use the `Client_DX12` or `Client_glfw_opengl3` project.

-the project with the server is located in the `Server` folder.
+The project with the server is located in the `Server` folder.

 ## Dependencies